rgilks/planeo/README.md

 ## Recent Developments

+- **Default Visible AI Agents & Unique Identities (YYYY-MM-DD):** Implemented default visibility for two AI agents ("AI-1", "AI-2") upon loading.
+They now have distinct names in chat and appear as separate entities in the 3D space.
+The system still supports configuration via `AI_AGENTS_CONFIG` for custom setups.
 - **Configurable AI Agents (YYYY-MM-DD):** Refactored the AI agent system to support a variable number of agents defined via the `AI_AGENTS_CONFIG` environment variable.
 This replaces the previously hardcoded two-agent system.
 See `docs/ai-agents.md` for more information.
 - **Multi-AI Agent System (YYYY-MM-DD):** Introduced two AI agents, Iris and Cyan, capable of independent chat and vision-based responses.
 Their activities are broadcast via the event stream.
 See `docs/ai-agents.md` for more information.
 - **Text-to-Speech for Chat (2025-05-25):** Implemented text-to-speech for chat messages.
 Messages from other users are now read aloud using distinct, consistent voices.
 The system utilizes Google Cloud TTS.
 More details can be found in `docs/text-to-speech.md`.